Sofia Central Station: History

 Construction of the new building started on 23 February 1971.
 Grigor Stoichkov, who was the minister of transport of Bulgaria, was present at the event and ceremonially broke ground on the new project.

 On 15 April 1974, the old building was completely demolished in order to make way for the new rail terminal, which was slated to be opened with a ceremony on 6 September of the same year.

-In a ceremony attended by the country's elite, the station was inagurated on 6 September 1974, with Zhivkov, the country's de-facto ruler being present to cut the ribbon.
+In a ceremony attended by the country's elite, the station was inaugurated on 6 September 1974, with Zhivkov, the country's de facto ruler being present to cut the ribbon.